Infraedifice/jesseloudon.github.io/_posts/2020-02-26-OpenSource Blogging with Jekyll GitHub VSCode Part2.markdown

 ![DevDeploymentPlan](/assets/images/Part2deploymentplan.png)

 >Coming Up...
-1. We will install VSCode client
+1. We will install VSCode
-2. We will install Git client
+2. We will install Git
-3. We will install Ruby and Jekyll dependencies
+3. We will install Ruby and Jekyll
 4. We will clone a Jekyll Theme to a local folder and preview the site

 <i> Already have Visual Studio Code or Git installed? --> Update to the latest release prior to continuing with this guide.